JJMC89/spdx-license-list/README.md

 Data source: [spdx/license-list-data](https://github.com/spdx/license-list-data)

-Designed as a replacement for [Michael Pöhn's spdx-license-list](https://gitlab.com/uniqx/spdx-license-list) but does not have the same API
+Originally designed as a replacement for [Michael Pöhn's spdx-license-list](https://gitlab.com/uniqx/spdx-license-list) but does not have the same API

 ## Installation